School of Medicine

 Professor of Pathology and of Medicine (Immunology and Rheumatology)

-Current Research and Scholarly Interests Dendritic cells, NK cells and T cells; functional proteins and genes; immunotherapeutic approaches to cancer and autoimmune disease.
+Current Research and Scholarly Interests Dendritic cells, macrophages, NK cells and T cells; functional proteins and genes; immunotherapeutic approaches to cancer, autoimmune disease, neurodegenerative disease and metabolic disease.

 Instructor, Medicine - General Medical Disciplines